Chemistry (CH)

 Molecular structure theory, perturbation theory, time-dependent quantum mechanics, theory of spectra, selection rules.

-Requisites: Prereq: CH 441 or equivalent.
+Requisites: Prereq: CH 441 with a grade of D- or better.

 Course usage information